Learn about Indigenous art styles of the Northwest Coast peoples within a First Nations’ cultural context

 - This companion manual to Volume 1 puts First Nations Northwest Coast art into deeper cultural context, providing Indigenous philosophy, knowledge, and skills foundation, a code of ethics, and interviews with First Nations community members Ruth Cook, George Cook, Nella Nelson, and Wedlidi Speck, as well as some aspects of historical context and a description of the Potlatch.

-- A full colour, 16-page creation story with 20 designs is included.
+- The companion manual includes a full colour, 16-page creation story with 20 designs.

-- Additional topics include contemporary design evolution with 50 examples, 20 designs to draw and paint, and a Quick Reference Chart containing over 100 designs.
+- Additional topics include contemporary indigenous art design evolution with 50 examples, 20 designs to draw and paint, and a Quick Reference Chart containing over 100 designs.

 Table of Contents